How to Find Green Summer Jobs and Internships

 Get Your Papers In Order

-Before you even start looking for a position create a resume and line up references, so when you find the internship of your dreams you can quickly submit your info.
+Before you even start looking for a position, create a resume and line up references, so when you find the internship of your dreams you can quickly submit your info.
 Remember to ask your references ahead of time if you can give out their information so there are no surprises if a prospective employer reaches out.
-If you need help putting together your resume, get in touch with your school’s career center and make certain to proofread – all of the I’s should be dotted and the T’s crossed, so to speak.
+If you need help putting together your resume, get in touch with your school’s career center and make certain to proofread—all the I’s should be dotted and the T’s crossed, so to speak.

 Scour the Web

 The web offers a wide array of resources to help you find the ideal internship for any area of study.
-Green Internships is exactly what it sounds like – search by job and location and sort by college, graduate school, high school or other to zero in on the ideal position.
-Green Dream Jobs is another option that allows users to sort through a variety of internships to find the best fit.
+Search by job and location and sort by college, graduate school, high school or other to zero in on the ideal position.
+Green Dream Jobs is option that allows users to sort through a variety of internships to find the best fit.
 It may be handy to hang on to this particular website post-graduation since it also features entry, mid and senior level jobs.

 Build Your Green Network

 Talk with your instructors and counselors and your school’s career center to see if there are any upcoming job fairs or if they know of any available internships.
 Be clear (and realistic) about what you want and communicate this to whomever you speak with.
 If you work with an instructor or counselor, they need to know what you’re looking for and what is important to you in order to help find the best fit possible.